OpaitSoftware/TesseractStudio.Net/README.md

 # Limitations
-The current version only distributed with support for the United States locale and the English language.
-These limitations apply to the language of the user interface, OCR and spelling languages.
+The current version only supports the United States locale and the English language.
 These limitations will be removed in a subsequent release.